 The experience and support of other people with herpes can be extremely valuable.
-Have a look at our online support forum to see how other people deal with H. Just talking to someone else going through the same thing can help you put things into perspective.
+Have a look at the Honeycomb Herpes Support Forum to see how other people deal with H. Just talking to someone else going through the same thing can help you put things into perspective.

 Local Support groups for people with herpes exist in some countries and have the objective of providing support and education to people with herpes.